 Running insoles are key to comfort and preventing injury.
 Our feet were not designed to run on hard surfaces like asphalt and concrete.
 Learn how insoles for running shoes can add distance and comfort to your mileage.

-The less-forgiving surfaces of city streets mean that your footwear needs to have proper structure and cushioning.
+The less-forgiving surfaces of city streets and off-camber surfaces of the trails mean your footwear needs to have proper structure and cushioning.
 The first step is choosing running shoes that match your gait and running lifestyle.
 The next step is to use quality running inserts.
 The best insoles for running shoes will provide the extra structure and support to help your feet handle shock of running on harder surfaces.
 Here are the characteristics to look in running insoles.

 Worried that normal running insoles won't fit into your minimalist running shoes or your lighter-weight road racing shoes?
 Look for a low profile running insert like Tread Labs Stride Thin.

-If you're looking for maximum cushion in regular running shoes, Stride insoles are the best running insoles for you.
+If you're looking for maximum cushion in regular running shoes, Pace insoles are the best running insoles for you.

 There is nothing like lacing up your running shoes and heading out to log a fast five miles.
 The quick pace you develop as you push off the street surface means you can run fast.
 It's easy to get into a groove.
 Before you know it, you're sailing along, powered by your runner's high.

-Road running is an incredibly popular sport in the US.
-There are lots of road races – from turkey trots to marathons – all across the country.
+Running is an incredibly popular sport in the US.
+There are lots of races – from turkey trots to marathons – all across the country.
 Many people enjoy running the roads.
-Other city-dwellers, feeling trapped in a concrete jungle, reluctantly run on pavement.
-Whether you are a road aficionado or a reluctant pavement pounder, understanding the pros and cons of road running – and how to prevent injury – are key to enjoying the sport.
+Others enjoy the adventure of trail running.
+Whether you are a road aficionado or love the dirt under your feet, understanding the pros and cons of road running – and how to prevent injury – are key to enjoying the sport.

 Road running is fast.
 The flat, level surface of a paved road means that you exert less force to spring off the ground.
 Compare this to the effort it takes to push off softer surfaces like grass or dirt.
 There's a big difference.